MMGameslogo MMGames

 }

-When this program is run, values are written to the test.dat file, but the
+This program will write values to the test.dat file, but...

-This value cannot be viewed in a typical text editor.
+This value cannot be seen with a typical text editor.

 hgBed http://www.vector.co.jp/soft/win95/util/se081906.html